n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.if.md

 Create comparison **Conditions** for your If node.

 - Use the data type dropdown to select the data type and comparison operation type for your condition.
 For example, to filter for dates after a particular date, select **Date & Time > is after**.
 - The fields and values to enter into the condition change based on the data type and comparison you select.

-### Available data type comparisons

-- **String**
-    - exists
-    - does not exist
-    - is empty
-    - is not empty
-    - is equal to
-    - is not equal to
-    - contains
-    - does not contain
-    - starts with
-    - does not start with
-    - ends with
-    - does not end with
-    - matches regex
-    - does not match regex
-- **Number**
-    - exists
-    - does not exist
-    - is empty
-    - is not empty
-    - is equal to
-    - is not equal to
-    - is greater than
-    - is less than
-    - is greater than or equal to
-    - is less than or equal to
-- **Date & Time**
-    - exists
-    - does not exist
-    - is empty
-    - is not empty
-    - is equal to
-    - is not equal to
-    - is after
-    - is before
-    - is after or equal to
-    - is before or equal to
-- **Boolean**
-    - exists
-    - does not exist
-    - is empty
-    - is not empty
-    - is true
-    - is false
-    - is equal to
-    - is not equal to
-- **Array**
-    - exists
-    - does not exist
-    - is empty
-    - is not empty
-    - contains
-    - does not contain
-    - length equal to
-    - length not equal to
-    - length greater than
-    - length less than
-    - length greater than or equal to
-    - length less than or equal to
-- **Object**
-    - exists
-    - does not exist
-    - is empty
-    - is not empty
+Refer to [Available data type comparisons](#available-data-type-comparisons) for a full list of all comparisons by data type.

 Select **Add condition** to create more conditions.